carbon-language/carbon-lang/mlir/docs/ShapeInference.md

 ## Testing

 Shape inference is currently tested alongside type inference by `TestReturnTypeDriver` in the test dialect.
-The driver performs two checks:
+This driver performs two checks:

 1. Verification that the return types specified matches the infered types.
 This explicit check will be removed and made part of Op verification instead.